yashrajnayak/meetup-status-updater/README.md

 7. **Monitor progress** in the popup - you'll see real-time updates
 8. **Wait for completion** - the extension will automatically stop when finished

+> **⚠️ Disclaimer**: This extension is not affiliated with, endorsed by, or officially connected to Meetup.com or Meetup Inc. It is an independent, open-source tool created to help event organizers manage their events more efficiently.

 ## 🛠️ Technical Details

 The extension uses: